acg-team/bpp-arpip/README.md

 #### Licence

      * ARPIP is a computer program whose purpose is to infer Ancestral Sequence
-     * under an indel-aware model for nucleotide and protein datasets.
+     * under Poisson Indel Process for nucleotide and protein datasets.
      *
      * This software is based and extends the following libraries:
      *